Mallikarjuna (film): Soundtrack

 S. A. Rajkumar has composed the music for the film.
+Rajkumar reused "Katre Poongatre" from Priyamaana Thozhi as "Chanda Oh".

 Reception

 Critical response

 A critic from The Times of India scored the film at 3 out of 5 stars and says "WhileRavichandran as Surya looks smart, his role as Mallikarjuna is less impressive with silly make-up.
 Sada is okay.
 Ramesh Bhat impresses.
 Cinematography by G S V Seetharam and music by S A Rajkumar are average".
 A critic from The New Indian Express wrote "Music director SA Rajkumar has done a neat job.
 Cinematographer Seetharam has also worked well behind the camera.
 It is worth watching if you are capable of coping up with this stale script and meaningless stunt sequences".
 A critic from Bangalore Mirror wrote "The story has some stale jokes (remember the original is 10 years old) and even older situations.
 A lot was expected, but music director SA Rajkumar comes out with average numbers.
 It is high time filmmakers tried out something different, instead of churning out remakes".